rootslab/brando/Readme.md

 /*
  * Like #get, but it returns a Transform stream (see examples).
  * SeqTransStream consumes random data from a input source, then outputs results
  * in the desired 'range' of values, limiting the number to 'items'.
+For default,
+ * repeat = +Infinity (unlimited repetitions).
  *
  * - if repeat === 1, it returns a stream that filters a full or a partial permutation.
  *   - if items >= range, it returns a FPTransStream.